luisdelcid/magic-functions/readme.txt

 == Description ==

-Magic functions for WordPress, plugins and themes.
+A collection of magic functions for WordPress, plugins and themes.

 = For plugins =